jizhao94/ML_Pipeline/README.md

 # ML_Pipeline
-Please refer to the Jupyter Notebook MLHW2.ipynb
+For the results of running the codes, please refer to the Jupyter Notebook MLHW2.ipynb

 ## Part 1.
 Import Packages
 pandas, sklearn, and matplotlib are imported